timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ### `exclude`

 Default is empty.
-Specify a list of page source paths (one per line) that should not have a revision date included.
+Specify a list of page source paths (one per line) that should not have a revision date included (excluded from processing by this plugin).
 This can be useful for example to remove the revision date from the front page.
-The source page is relative to your `docs/` folder.
+The source path of a page is relative to your `docs/` folder.
+You can also use [globs](https://docs.python.org/3/library/glob.html) instead of full source paths.
 To exclude `docs/subfolder/page.md` specify in your `mkdocs.yml` a line under `exclude:` with `- subfolder/page.md`.
-Example:
+Some examples:

 ```yaml
 # mkdocs.yml